The most dangerous contaminants in water are invisible. Whether you’re drinking city or well water, what you can’t see can hurt you.

 Drinking water comes from two sources — surface water such as lakes, rivers and streams — and groundwater — water stored in soil, rock and aquifers.
 In the US, about half of city water comes from each source.
 Nearly all private well water comes from underground.

 With few exceptions, the make-up of groundwater is geologically stable.
 The substances that occur naturally in your area tend to remain the same long-term.
-If your last water test for arsenic was negative, chances are your next one will be, too — unless something changes above ground.
+If your last water quality test for arsenic was negative, chances are your next one will be, too — unless something changes above ground.

 Your watershed — the area surrounding your home through which rainwater runoff flows — determines which contaminants are the most likely to reach your well.
 A heavy storm or melting snow, for example, can carry arsenic waste from an electronics factory down the road to your home, placing you at higher risk.